Where NOT to scrimp on your renovation

 It can be custom made to any size or shape, doesn’t scratch and is easily cleaned.

-Drawbacks: They are expensive, and require annual sealing.
-Plus repairs are nearly impossible and cracking does occur sometimes.
+Drawbacks: Concrete worktops are expensive, and require annual sealing.
+Additionally, they are almost impossible to repair and cracking does sometimes occur.

-P.S.
-If you want to go one step further, spend a little extra on door handles to give that bespoke handmade feeling; check out our guide to door handles here.
+If you want to go one step further with your kitchen design, spend a little extra on door handles to give that bespoke handmade feeling!

-DESIGN - When working to a tight budget the fittings and finishes don’t have to be expensive.
-Paying for a bathroom design that is well considered will have more impact than and look more expensive than paying for expensive fittings that haven’t been well placed or considered
+We purposefully left the best tip until last!
+When working to a tight budget the fittings and finishes don’t have to be expensive.
+BUT it will always pay dividends to employ a professional to design a space for you.
+For example, paying for a bathroom design that is well considered will have more impact and look more expensive than paying for pricey fittings that haven’t been well placed or considered.